 Cadbury Freddo bars

-Okay, so Freddos aren't actually getting smaller, but the price is set to rise again in 2017 so technically you'll be getting less chocolate for your money.
-If you're a Freddo fan then brace yourselves, because one will soon cost you 30p!
-The decision has come from food conglomerate Mondelēz, as they're due to raise the price by 20 per cent in order to 'keep favourite brands on the shelf'.
+Okay, so Freddos aren't actually getting smaller, but the price has risen so technically you'll be getting less chocolate for your money.
+If you're a Freddo fan then brace yourselves, because they will now cost you 30p!
+The decision has come from food conglomerate Mondelēz, who decided to raise the price by 20 per cent in order to 'keep favourite brands on the shelf'.

 Of course, it's not the first time the price of a Freddo bar has caused controversy.
 Back in 2000, the treat would have cost you just 10p before rising to 17p in 2010.
 In 2015 it was increased again to 25p.
 Remember the time you could get five Freddos for 50p?
 It's just not the same any more.